M-arcus/cloudron-docs/docs/documentation/developer/api.md

 is integrated with Cloudron Authentication.

-`lastBackupId` is the last valid backup id.
-The [restore API](#restore-app) can be used to restore the app to this backup.

 `manifest` is the [application manifest](/documentation/developer/manifest/).

 For apps that support optional single sign-on, the `sso` field can be used to disable Cloudron authentication.
 By default, single sign-on is enabled.